 The key to success is a smart management of scarce resources.
 However, financial capital is no longer among one of them.
 According to Michael Mankins and Eric Garton, experts in organizational effectiveness and design of Bain & Company, the truly scarce resources nowadays are time, talent and the energy of the people in your organization.
 They state that these resources are too often squandered and there is plenty of advice about how to manage them which unfortunately focuses mainly on individual actions and not on organizational solutions which can make a company productive and enable it to outpace competitors.

-An organisation´s time goes largely unmanaged.
-Many businesses have elaborate procedures for managing capital but no procedure for managing time.
+An organization’s time goes largely unmanaged.
+Many businesses have elaborate procedures for managing capital, but no procedure for managing time.
 Companies have only a few rules for leaders and employees and in fact no clear understanding of how they are spending their collective time.
 Time is often squandered on long email chains, needless conference calls, and countless unproductive meetings.
-Unproductive time for executives and employees does not fuel innovation or accelerates profitable growth.
+Unproductive time for executives and employees does not fuel innovation or accelerate profitable growth.

 Michael Mankins and Eric Garton present a new book on how you can liberate people’s time, talent, and energy and unleash your organization’s productive power.
 They identify the specific causes of organizational drag: collection of institutional factors that slow things down, decrease output, and drain people’s energy and how managers can overcome it.

 8 Practices to Manage Organizational Effectiveness